WMB2-29012024/ASHISH_SINGH_B2/README.md

 ---

-**Question:** Develop a JavaScript program that fetches data from the URL "[https://jsonplaceholder.typicode.com/todos](https://jsonplaceholder.typicode.com/todos)" asynchronously using async/await.
-Display a paragraph element containing the text "Loading" until the data is fetched.
+**Question:** Develop a JavaScript program that fetches data from the URL "[https://jsonplaceholder.typicode.com/todos](://jsonplacehoslder.typicode.com/todos)" asynchronously using async/await.
+Display a paragraph elehttpment containing the text "Loading" until the data is fetched.
 After fetching the data, display "Data fetched" if successful or "Failed to fetch Data" if the API call fails.

 _Task breakdown:_